Sub Pop: The "Seattle sound"

 Some commentators have argued that Sub Pop reframed the history of Seattle's music scene as part of their marketing campaign.
-Even in the late 1980s, the peak of grunge as a regional scene, Seattle's bands could not easily be contained by one genre often experimenting and blending multiple styles and techniques.
-Different sounds were combined like folk rock, psychedelic rock, garage rock with pop hooks and acoustic harmonics.
-The "Seattle sound" cultivated and marketed by Sub Pop became known as grunge, while other Seattle bands like The U-Men, who preceded Sub-Pop, became pioneers of avant garde postpunk.
+Even in the late 1980s, the peak of grunge as a regional scene, Seattle's bands could not easily be confined to a single genre, since groups often blended musical styles and techniques, drawing, for example, on folk rock, psychedelic rock, garage rock, and pop hooks.
+The "Seattle sound" cultivated and marketed by Sub Pop became known as grunge, while other Seattle bands like The U-Men, who preceded Sub-Pop, became pioneers of avant garde post-punk.

 Mindful that garnering the attention of the American mainstream music press was difficult for all but the largest indie label, Pavitt and Ponemen took inspiration from alternative bands like Sonic Youth, Butthole Surfers, and Dinosaur Jr. and sought to publicize the label via the British music press.
 In March 1989, Pavitt and Poneman flew Melody Maker journalist Everett True to Seattle to write an article on the local music scene.
 As Pavitt had anticipated, the British press became enamoured with Sub Pop and the grunge sound.
 Pavitt said, "I really felt that the Brits and the Europeans wanted to see something that was unruly and that was more of an American archetype -- something that was really primal and really drew from the roots of rock & roll, which was very American."
-Poneman explained the label's success:

-"It could have happened anywhere, but there was a lucky set of coincidences.
+Poneman explained the label's success: "It could have happened anywhere, but there was a lucky set of coincidences.
 Charles Peterson was here to document the scene, Jack Endino was here to record the scene.
 Bruce and I were here to exploit the scene."

-When Nirvana moved to Geffen Records, Sub Pop received royalties from sales of Bleach that kept the label going for years afterwards.
-A stipulation was also implemented where selected future Nirvana studio LPs were required to carry the Sub Pop logo alongside Geffen's.
-After the mainstream success of Nirvana, many successful grunge bands had left Sub Pop for major record labels.
-Soon afterwards, a joint venture was formed with Warner Bros.
-Records (which had distributed Geffen since that label was founded in 1980; after 10 years under Warner, Geffen was sold to MCA Music Entertainment Group), thereby ending Sub Pop's status as an entirely independent label.